lawrencewoodman/subleq_vic20/README.md

 Examples
 --------
 There are number of example assembler files in `examples/`.

-These can be assembled using the [XA](https://www.floodgap.com/retrotech/xa/) assembler from within `examples/`:
+These were created using the [sblasm](https://github.com/lawrencewoodman/sblasm) assembler and the original source files can be found in its repo.
+They can be assembled using the [XA](https://www.floodgap.com/retrotech/xa/) assembler from within `examples/`:

     $ xa -I .. -o fizzbuzz.prg fizzbuzz.a65